rid17pawar/HospitalManagement/README.md

    - Durability issues (data may lost if prescriptions goes missing).

-## Features:
+## Features-
-  1. Doctor module-
+  1. Doctor module:
       - Seperate accounts for doctors
       - Each patients previous visits history is easily to access.
       - Doctor can generate prescription and it will be automatically sent to receptionist.
       - Doctor can remove patient from OPD queue.

-  2. Receptionist module-
+  2. Receptionist module:
       - Register/add new patient's info.
       - Modify patients personal details
       - Search existing patient by name/ mobile no./ PID/ aadhar no.
       - Remove patient from OPD queue.
       - Take print of prescriptions.

-  3. Administrator module-
+  3. Administrator module:
       - Add new employee for following roles,
                       i) Doctor
                      ii) Receptionist